SuperHeavyBallet/my-things-to-do/README.md

 - Platformer from aesthetic https://youtu.be/41V29jdzuCI
 - -^ Platformer, platforms as floating islands (ala Laputa) grassy top, rocky earth bottoms, add rocks etc falling from bottom on player landing/moving/jumping

-# Read:
-https://www.sciencedirect.com/science/article/abs/pii/S016975529800110X <-Anatomy of a large scale search engine

--

-- Make Youtube/IG Video downloader
+# Make Youtube/IG Video downloader
 - -- Chat GPT Description
 - //////////////////////////////////////////////////////////////////////
 - Sure!
 Here’s a high-level description of how a web application for retrieving and downloading video files from websites like YouTube works: